-satisfiability (in FOL) A property held by sentence of FOLs if and only if some interpretation makes all the sentences true.
+satisfiability (in FOL) A property held by

+sentence of FOLs if and only if some

+interpretation makes all the sentences true.

+satisfiability (in TFL) A property held by

+sentences if and only if the complete truth

+table for those sentences contains one line

+on which all the sentences are true, i.e., if

+some valuation makes all the sentences true.
-- satisfiability (in TFL) A property held by sentences if and only if the complete truth table for those sentences contains one line on which all the sentences are true, i.e., if some valuation makes all the sentences true. - scope The subformula of a sentence (of TFL) or a formula of FOL for which the main logical operator is the operator.

-sentence (of FOL) A formula of FOL which has no free variables.

-sentence (of TFL) A string of symbols in TFL that can be built up according to the inductive rules given on p.
-87.

-sentence letter An letter used to represent a basic sentence in TFL.

-- sound A property of arguments that holds if the argument is valid and has all true premises. soundness A property held by logical systems if and only if ⊢ implies ⊧. - substitution instance The result of replacing every free occurrence of a variable in a formula with a name. - symbolization key A list that shows which English sentences are represented by which sentence letters in TFL. - tautology A sentence that has only Ts in the column under the main logical operator of its complete truth table; a sentence that is true on every valuation.
+- scope The subformula of a sentence (of TFL) or a formula of FOL for which the main logical operator is the operator. - sentence (of FOL) A formula of FOL which has no free variables. - sentence (of TFL) A string of symbols in TFL that can be built up according to the inductive rules given on p.
+89. - sentence letter An letter used to represent a basic sentence in TFL. - sound A property of arguments that holds if the argument is valid and has all true premises. - soundness A property held by logical systems if and only if ⊢ implies ⊧. - substitution instance The result of replacing every free occurrence of a variable in a formula with a name. - symbolization key A list that shows which English sentences are represented by which sentence letters in TFL.

+- symmetry The property a relation R has iff it is the case that whenever R(x, y) holds, so does R(y, x). - tautology A sentence that has only Ts in the column under the main logical operator of its complete truth table; a sentence that is true on every valuation.